Staff, Students, and Associates

 Area of Work

+My main area of work is leading and delivering quantitative research on the potential effects of offshore renewable energy on seabirds and marine mammals, and developing methods and analysis tools for these studies.
 Currently I work on several short-term and long-term research projects in the Offshore Renewables Group, as well as statistical ecology research funded by the Scottish Government’s Rural and Environment Science and Analytical Services Division (RESAS).
-My work involves close collaboration with groups of marine scientists at different organisations, which currently includes work with UKCEH, RSPB, BTO, Marine Scotland Science, University of St Andrews, and University of Aberdeen.
-I am also passionate about science communication and public engagement, and have been an active STEM Ambassador since 2019.
+My work involves close collaboration with groups of scientists at different organisations, which currently includes work with UKCEH, RSPB, BTO, Scottish Government's Marine Directorate, University of St Andrews, University of Aberdeen, University of Liverpool, University of Glasgow, and others.
+My key areas of expertise include movement modelling, spatio-temporal modelling, and working with animal tracking (biologging) data.

 Research Interests

 I work at the interface of statistics and ecology, and am interested in developing research that provides robust answers to applied questions.
-My main research interests are in human-wildlife interactions, animal movement modelling, statistical ecology and marine biology.
-I am particularly interested in the effects of human disturbance on animal movement behaviour, and in using and developing statistical methods to:
+My main research interests lie in human-wildlife interactions, animal movement modelling, statistical ecology and marine biology.
+I am particularly interested in the effects of human disturbance on animal movement behaviour, and in using and developing statistical methods to: (1) further understand animal ecology in these contexts, and (2) provide useful information for future management of human activities.

 PhD Students

-- Philippa Wright, University of St Andrews: "The role of habitat and prey quality in marine mammal decision making within a developing offshore wind landscape".
+• Philippa Wright, University of St Andrews: "The role of habitat and prey quality in marine mammal decision making within a developing offshore wind landscape".
 Co-supervised with Gordon Hastie (University of St Andrews) and Sophie Smout (University of St Andrews).